Emergency Room Injury

 It is the nature of the ER to be chaotic.
 Critical medical decisions must be made with a great sense of urgency.
 Medical professionals are aware of this and must be trained and prepared to deal with these situations.
 But overworked employees, understaffed facilities and simple human error can lead to unintended consequences.
 A condition can be misdiagnosed.
 The wrong treatment may be prescribed because of poor communication (such as during a shift change), or something as simple as misunderstood handwriting or the wrong discharge instructions.
 Tragically, these errors can have fatal or life-changing implications.
 Medical malpractice cases like these are often complex and difficult to prove, as hospitals generally employ aggressive defense tactics and do not easily admit fault.

-However, at Duffy + Partners, we have years of experience successfully handling ER injury cases.
+However, at The Duffy Firm, we have years of experience successfully handling ER injury cases.
 Each case is subject to a rigorous investigation that scrutinizes each aspect of care from the moment the patient arrived in the emergency room to determine if the care met the strict standards required of healthcare professionals.
 When it does not, we follow a proven strategy that maximizes our client’s chances of success at trial or settlement.

 This strategy includes: